 LLE should work even without a real DSP dump – Dolphin currently includes a reverse-engineered DSP ROM that works just as well in most cases (exceptions being odd differences in volume for certain sounds in certain games; this game has no known issues of any kind, though).
 If it's not working at all, that's probably the fault of whatever change you're bisecting for, not the DSP ROM's fault.

-#2 Updated by kill8r over 5 years ago
+#2 Updated by kill8r almost 6 years ago

 I tried 3087 and the issue still happened, though i managed to capture the logs for both audio backends.